chromium/chromium/docs/code_reviews.md

 # Code Reviews

 Code reviews are a central part of developing high-quality code for Chromium.
-All changes must be reviewed.
+All change lists (CLs) must be reviewed.

 The general patch, upload, and land process is covered in more detail in the [contributing code](contributing.md) page.
 To learn about upcoming code review